 Silver Forecast & Price Prediction – Summary

-With CAPEX.com you can trade Silver futures through CFDs if you want to speculate on price movements or invest in silver mining stocks and silver ETFs.
+With CAPEX.com you can trade Silver futures through CFDs if you want to speculate on price movements or invest in silver mining stocks and ETFs.

 Silver’s outlook in the coming few months depends heavily upon two factors: